 - runny nose

-- Staphylococcus aureus (staph) infections of the nose and throat
+- Staphylococcus aureus infections of the nose and throat

 The results of a culture can also alert your doctor to unusual or potentially life-threatening complications.
-For example, they can be used to identify antibiotic-resistant strains of bacteria, such as methicillin-resistant Staphylococcus aureus (MRSA).
+For example, they can be used to identify antibiotic-resistant strains of bacteria, like methicillin-resistant Staphylococcus aureus (MRSA).

-Your doctor can perform this test in his or her office.
+Your doctor can perform this test in their office.
 There is no preparation required.
-You can wear street clothes during the test.
 If your doctor agrees, you can return to your normal activities afterward.

 When you arrive, your doctor will ask you to sit or lie down comfortably.
-You will be asked to cough to produce secretions.
-Then you will need to tilt your head back to about a 70-degree angle.
-Your doctor may suggest that you rest your head against a wall or a pillow so you won’t be tempted to pull away during the collection.
+You’ll be asked to cough to produce secretions.
+Then you’ll need to tilt your head back to about a 70-degree angle.
+Your doctor may suggest that you rest your head against a wall or a pillow.

 The doctor will gently insert a small swab with a soft tip into your nostril.
-It will be guided to the back of the nose and twirled a few times to collect secretions.
+They’ll guide it to the back of the nose and twirl it a few times to collect secretions.
 This may be repeated in the other nostril.
 You may gag a little.
 You may also feel some pressure or discomfort.

 If a suction device is being used, the doctor will insert a small tube into your nostril.
-Then a gentle suction will be applied to the tube.
-Do not be scared of the machine.
+Then, a gentle suction will be applied to the tube.
 In general, people find suction more comfortable than a swab.

 Your nose may feel irritated or bleed a little bit after the procedure.
 A low-cost humidifier may ease these symptoms.